KasperKnop/WEB1/docs/03-layout.md

 ### CSS Grid

-CSS Grid is a powerful two-dimensional layout system that organizes content into rows and columns, giving you precise control over both horizontal and vertical alignment.
+CSS Grid is a powerful two-dimensional layout model that organizes content into rows and columns, giving you precise control over both horizontal and vertical alignment.
 Because most websites naturally follow a grid structure, CSS Grid is especially well-suited for designing the overall layout of a page.
 Watch the video below to get a deeper understand of how it works.

 <iframe class="video" src="https://drive.google.com/file/d/1a8hC3q84ci-Ekm1bSWo9sVSR7bdONvCX/preview" allowfullscreen></iframe>